Badr al-Din Lu'lu': Rise to power as Zengid governor of Mosul (1211–1234)

-Emir of Mosul (1234-1259)
+Emir of Mosul (1234–1259)

-Miniature of a Syriac gospel from around Mosul, c.
-1220 (BL Ms. 7170).
-Badr al-Din Lu'lu' was tolerant of Christian religion.

 In 1234 Lu'lu' minted the first coins in his own name, mentioning obedience to the Abbasid Caliph al-Mustansir, and his Ayyubid overlords al-Kamil and al-Ashraf.
 Following his usurpation his new position as ruler of Mosul was recognised by the Abbasid Khalif, Al-Mustansir, who bestowed upon him the praise name al-Malik al-Rahim ("The Merciful King").
 During his reign he sided with successive Ayyubid rulers in his disputes with other local princes.
 In 1237 Lu'Lu' was defeated in battle by the army of the former Khwarazmshah and his camp was thoroughly looted.

 Lu'lu' was in conflict with Yezidi Kurds in his territories, he ordered the execution of one Yezidi leader, Hasan ibn Adi, and 200 of his followers in 1254.
 The territory controlled by Badr al-Din Lu'lu' was quite extensive and reached it maximum in 1251, including Kurdistan, Sinjar, Jazirat ibn Umar, Nusaybin in the west, and the Khabur district as far as Qarqisiya on the Euphrates to the east.

 Territories of Badr al-Din Lu'lu' in 1251.

 Lu'lu' built extensively in his domain, improving the fortifications of Mosul, the Sinjar Gate bearing his device survived into the 20th century, and constructing religious structures and caravanserais.
 He built the shrine of Imam Yahya (1239) and the shrine of Awn al-Din (1248).
-The ruins of his palace complex, known as the Qara Saray (1233-1259), were visible until the 1980s.
+The ruins of his palace complex, known as the Qara Saray (1233–1259), were visible until the 1980s.

 The rule of Badr al-Din Lu'lu' seems to correspond to a period of cultural bloom and religious tolerance.
 He sponsored the arts, including the publication of several illustrated manuscripts.
 He also seems to have maintained a balance between the Muslim Sunnis and Shiites, providing support for the Shiites in his primarily Muslim Sunni subjects, and seems to have been tolerant of Mosul's large Christian community.
 This may have been a conscious policy, which provided stability and longevity to his reign.